SpiroGanas/Heart-Disease-Machine-Learning/README.md

 # Heart-Disease-Machine-Learning
-sklearn machine learning models applied to the UCI Heart Disease data set.
+sklearn and TensorFlow machine learning models applied to the UCI Heart Disease data set.

 The heart disease data set is from: https://archive.ics.uci.edu/ml/datasets/heart+Disease

+[TensorFlow_Estimator_API_Version.py](https://github.com/SpiroGanas/Heart-Disease-Machine-Learning/blob/master/TensorFlow_Estimator_API_Version.py) is my most recent work.
+It uses TensorFlows new Estimator API to run a DNNClassifier on the data.
+This is a "better" implementation, because the Estimator API makes it easy to use TensorBoard to monitor training.
+It also makes it easy to train on multiple machines or on the Google Cloud Machine Learning platform.

+ ### Older Code

 [load_heart_disease_data.py](https://github.com/SpiroGanas/Heart-Disease-Machine-Learning/blob/master/load_heart_disease_data.py) is a script that downloads four csv files from the UCI website into the local working directory.
 It merges the data into a single pandas dataframe, adds column headers, and (optionally) saves the data to a single csv file.

 [preprocess_heart_disease_data.py](https://github.com/SpiroGanas/Heart-Disease-Machine-Learning/blob/master/preprocess_heart_disease_data.py) pre-processes the data by: